 Hours & Admission (prices subject to change)

-*CLOSED: July 4th, Thanksgiving, Christmas Eve and Day and New Year’s Day.
+CLOSED: January 1st, July 4th, Thanksgiving, Christmas Eve & Christmas Day.

 The Gardens is committed to providing quality, lifelong learning opportunities for all ages.
 We offer a collection of certificate programs as well as Community Classes that range in topic from; Gardening, Wellness, Nature and Ecology and Art.View Classes